-In a meeting at this company, I ran into another graduate from my high school.
+In a meeting at this company, I ran into another graduate from high school.
 His name was Brian.
 He graduated a few years ahead of me with my brother.
 They played on sports teams together and had a decent friendship throughout high school.

 Leadership Qualities in Question